jon-jacky/home/computing.md

 - <https://news.ycombinator.com/item?id=26581051>, comment by *tharne* on
   Emacs 27.2:
-  " I prefer vim as an editor, but in terms of being a unique and fascinating piece of software, emacs wins hands down.
+  "I prefer vim as an editor, but in terms of being a unique and fascinating piece of software, emacs wins hands down.
 There's something really cool about the fact that you can't easily answer the question, "What is emacs similar to?", because it's such a total sui generis."